By Ku · Updated April 2026 · 9 min read

 The two types of electric composter — and why it changes everything

 Most electric composters on the market, including the popular Lomi and Vitamix FoodCycler, are dehydrators.
 They use heat and mechanical agitation to dry and grind food scraps into a reduced-volume, shelf-stable powder in three to eight hours.
-This output is not compost.
-It has not undergone biological decomposition.
-The microorganisms that convert organic matter into humus have not been involved.
+This output isn't finished compost yet — it's a concentrated, pre-composted material that still needs one more step before it's ready to feed your plants.
+The microorganisms that convert organic matter into humus have not yet been fully involved.

 Robert Pavlis, author of Compost Science for Gardeners, tested multiple units and confirmed this directly.
 FoodCycler provided him with analytical data showing a nitrate level of 0.005% — during composting, organic nitrogen converts to inorganic forms like nitrate.
-That number confirms decomposition has not yet begun.
-What comes out is dehydrated food waste, not finished compost.
+That number confirms biological decomposition is just waiting to begin.

 The second category — microbial composters like Reencle and GEME — works differently.
 These machines maintain a living culture of thermophilic bacteria inside the unit.
 The bacteria perform actual biological decomposition, not just drying.
-Compost Magazine tested the Reencle over six months and confirmed the output stays warm after removal, indicating active ongoing decomposition — the same marker used to identify active compost piles.
+Compost Magazine tested the Reencle over six months and confirmed the output stays warm after removal, indicating active ongoing decomposition.
 This output is genuinely closer to finished compost, though it still benefits from several weeks of additional curing before use.

 What traditional composting actually delivers